zchee/golang-wiki/Modules.md

 Hello, world.
 ```

-Note your `go.mod` file includes explicit versions for your dependencies:
+The `go.mod` file was updated to include explicit versions for your dependencies, where `v1.5.2` here is a (semver)[https://semver.org] tag:
 ```
 $ cat go.mod